philippkraft/cmf/documentation/tutorial/physical/CmfTut2d.md

-@page cmfTut2d
+@page cmfTut2d A simple Darcian hillslope model

-@tableofcontents

 [last...](@ref cmfTutSurfaceRunoff)

-# A simple Darcian hillslope model

 In this chapter we will bring our 1D cell from \[\[wiki:CmfTut1d\]|and the lateral connections from CmfTutDarcianLateralFlow and